jjmedinaariza/modelling_book/docs/01-intro.md

 + *Modified data*: All analysis involve doing transformations and changing things in the original data files.
 You don't want to mess up the original data files, so what you should do is create new data files as soon as you start changing your source data.
 I go so far as to place them in a different subdirectory.

 + *Literature*: Analysis is all about answering research questions.
 There is always a literature about these questions.
-I place the relevant literature for the analytical project I am conducting in this subdirectory.
+I place the relevant literature for the analytic project I am conducting in this subdirectory.

 + *Reports and write up*: Here is where I file all the reports and data visualisations that are associated with my analysis.

 If you come to my office, you will see it is a very messy place.
 But my computer is, in contrast, a very tidy environment.
-You should aimd for your computer workspace to be very organised as well.
-You can create this subdirectories using Windows Explorer or the Files window in RStudio.
+You should aim for your computer workspace to be very organised as well.
+You can create these subdirectories using Windows Explorer or the Files window in R Studio.
 Why don't you have a go?

 ##Talk to your computer

 Enough background, let's write some very simple code to talk to your computer.
 First open a new script within the project you just created.
 Type the following instructions in the script window.
-After you are done click in the top right corner where it says *Run* (if you prefer quick shortcuts, you can select the text and then press Ctrol +  Enter):
+After you are done click in the top right corner where it says *Run* (if you prefer quick shortcuts, you can select the text and then press Ctrl +  Enter):

 ```r